-In order to do this effectively, the CDRP will support the development of Domestic Violence Champions and a Domestic Violence Champions Network in North Cumbria.
-Through this development, we aim to proactively draw together the agencies who can provide prevention, protection and support services and who will be instrumental in raising awareness of domestic violence within organisations in North Cumbria.
+To achieve this, the CDRP will support the development of the North Cumbria Domestic Violence Champions Network.
+This network draws together the agencies who can provide prevention, protection and support services and who will be instrumental in raising awareness of domestic violence within organisations in North Cumbria.

-Domestic violence Champions will be the main link between their own organisation and the Partnership regarding action to address domestic violence and will cascade information throughout their organisation.
+Domestic violence Champions will be the main link between their own organisation and the Partnership regarding action to address domestic violence and will cascade information and training throughout their organisation.